Investment is a behavior game. One who can control his behavior wins the game and one who cannot, keep falling prey to wrong buying or mis-selling.

 - It’s FREE:

 The word FREE always attracts.
-No cost EMIs results into going over budget.
+No cost EMIs result in going over budget.
 Why pay for advice when you can get it for FREE.
 It is a very common statement that If we do it ourselves it will be cost effective.

 Even when you do it yourself, still you don’t do it for free.
 You have 2 limited resources with you which is Time and Money.
-If you save on One, you will be spending in other.
+If you save on One, you will be spending on the other.
 You may save money, but you will spend your time.
-Its all about what you value and want to retain the most.
+It’s all about what you value and want to retain the most.

 - Save tax/tax saving:

 Tax is such a haunting word to most of the investors that it results in buying many unsuitable products in one’s portfolio.
 For them preferred investments are those which are tax-free, else there’s no point.